Waste Erosion Assessment and Review (WEAR) Project

 An Inventory Project

-Coastal and river erosion has the potential to cause hazardous substances and garbage from Alaska’s eroding landfills, closed dump sites, and contaminated sites to be released into the ocean and the state’s rivers, jeopardizing Alaska’s waters, fish and wildlife.
+Coastal and river erosion has the potential to cause hazardous substances and garbage from Alaska’s landfills, contaminated sites, tank farms, and other sites of environmental concern to be released into the ocean and the state’s rivers, jeopardizing Alaska’s waters, fish and wildlife.

-The Alaska Department of Environmental Conservation has begun a four-year $1.4 million project to inventory and prioritize those sites, and generate action plans to mitigate the impacts of erosion.
-The inventory, ranking and action plans will help state and federal agencies, as well as rural communities seeking funding, to control eroding areas or relocate landfills that are in danger of eroding.
+The Alaska Department of Environmental Conservation conducted a four-year $1.4 million project to inventory and rank those sites, and generate detailed action plans for the sites of highest concern.
+This project will help state and federal agencies, as well as rural communities, allocate funding to cleanup sites and control eroding areas.

-The Waste Erosion Assessment and Review (WEAR) project is part of the federal Coastal Impact Assistance Program, which distributes $960 million to six states to mitigate the impacts of oil and gas activities.
-The money is dispersed through federal legislation to the six states, including Alaska, that are on the outer continental shelf and produce oil and gas.
+The Waste Erosion Assessment and Review (WEAR) project was funded by the federal Coastal Impact Assistance Program (CIAP), which dispersed money through federal legislation to six states that are on the outer continental shelf and produced oil and gas.

-Those sites include dumpsites, areas where fuel was stored, such as tank farms, where worn-out vehicles and heavy equipment were dumped, and sites where historical military or mining activity occurred near a community.
+Sites inspected included landfills (dumpsites), contaminated sites, tank farms, boneyards of worn-out vehicles and heavy equipment, and sites where historical military or mining activity occurred near a community.
 All these sites may be sources of hazardous chemicals, such as PCBs, chlorinated solvents, heavy metals, pesticides and petroleum products.

 For More Information Contact

 This project was funded in part with qualified outer continental shelf oil and gas revenues by the Coastal Impact Assistance Program within the Department of the Interior’s U.S. Fish and Wildlife Service.

 Chevak Company Corporation Tank Farm (PDF 1.1M)

 Dillingham IHS Hospital Site (PDF 1.2M)